-We get it, watching your new leather sofa being turned into a scratching post is not fun, and you might be tempted to tell your cat off.
-But remember: while we may not always like it, scratching is a normal and healthy part of cat life.
-It’s therefore important not to punish this behavior, as it will probably only cause confusion.
-We encourage you to try some of these tips instead:
+We get it, watching your new leather sofa being turned into a demolition site is no fun, and you might be tempted to tell your cat off.
+But remember, while we may not always like it, scratching is a normal part of cat life that they need to stay healthy.
+It’s therefore important not to punish such behavior, as doing so will probably only cause confusion.
+Try some of these instead:

 1. Redirect the behaviour

-Cats need to scratch to stay healthy and happy.
-Instead of trying to prevent scratching altogether, why not give your cat more options and places where scratching is allowed?
+Instead of trying to prevent scratching altogether, why not give your cat more options and places where it is allowed?
 Cats often enjoy using a scratching post, but it needs to be the right size, shape, sturdiness, and material for each individual.
-If you need help with that, we’ve written a blog about choosing and using the right scratching post.
-Our vet Hannah has discussed whether cats actually need a cat tree.
+Need some help with that?
+Here are a few more articles that we’ve written on the topic:

 2. Remove sources of anxiety

-As we mentioned earlier, scratching tends to get worse whenever cats are anxious.
-They try to make their home safer by leaving extra messages on their scratch posts to warn off strangers.
-So, getting to the bottom of your cat’s anxiety can make an impact.
+As mentioned earlier, scratching tends to get worse whenever cats are anxious.
+It is suspected that cats try to make their home safer by leaving extra messages on the surrounding objects as a warning sign to strangers.
+So, getting to the bottom of any anxiety issues can make a significant impact.

-If there have been changes in the house recently, it’s likely these have upset your cat – reverse what you can, and keep changes to a minimum in the future.
-If not, talking to a veterinarian or a feline behaviorist may help you to identify what’s making your cat anxious.
+If there have been changes in the household recently, it’s likely these have at least somewhat upset your cat – reverse what you can, and make an effort to keep changes to a minimum in the future.
+If you can’t, talking to a veterinarian or a feline behaviorist may help you to identify what’s making your cat anxious.

 3. Protective scratch pads